spanners/dissertation/dissertation/sections/design.markdown

 6. **WIP** Visualise mouse data

-[Extensions made to the Elm IDE]: images/ide-extensions.png
+[Extensions to be made to the Elm IDE]: images/ide-extensions.png